Title: Distinguished Haas Chair in LGBT Equity Professor of Law

 Email Address: firstname.lastname@example.org

 Russell Robinson is a Professor of Law at Berkeley Law.
+During the 2014-15 school year, Professor Robinson will be the Samuel Rubin Visiting Professor of Law at Columbia Law School and a Fellow at the Center for Gender and Sexuality Law.
 Prior to joining UC Berkeley, Robinson was Professor of Law at UCLA.
 Robinson graduated with honors from Harvard Law School (1998), after receiving his B.A. summa cum laude from Hampton University (1995).
 Robinson clerked for Judge Dorothy Nelson of the Ninth Circuit Court of Appeals (1998-99) and for Justice Stephen Breyer of the U.S. Supreme Court (2000-01).
 He has also worked for the U.S. Department of Justice, Office of Legal Counsel (1999-2000) and the firm of Akin, Gump, Strauss, Hauer and Feld in Los Angeles, practicing entertainment law (2001-02).